Increasing flexibility of fixed-term employment contracts and other changes to the Employment Contracts Act

 Questions and answers on changes to the grounds for fixed-term employment, the notice period for layoffs and the re-employment obligation

-The aim is to remove barriers to hiring employees and to improve the operating environment, especially for small and medium-sized companies.
+The aim is to remove barriers to hiring and to improve the operating environment, especially for small and medium-sized companies.

-At the end of the fixed-term employment contract, the employer would be required to give the employee a reasoned explanation of the possibility to hire the employee for an employment relationship of indefinite duration or for a fixed-term employment relationship concluded for a justified reason.
+At the end of the fixed-term employment contract, the employer will be required to give the employee a reasoned explanation of the possibility to hire the employee for an employment relationship of indefinite duration or for a fixed-term employment relationship concluded for a justified reason.

 The obligations of the employer aim to prevent possible abuses of fixed-term contracts concluded without a justified reason.

-Moreover, the amendments proposed by the Government are not in themselves estimated to weaken the protections against discrimination.
-However, a possible increase in the number of fixed-term employment contracts may also affect the number of suspected discrimination cases related to them.
+Moreover, the amendments are not in themselves estimated to weaken the protections against discrimination.
+However, a possible increase in the number of fixed-term employment contracts may also to some degree affect the number of suspected discrimination cases related to them.
 The prohibition of discrimination laid down in the Act on Equality between Women and Men also applies to fixed-term employment contracts without a justified reason concluded under the new regulation.
-Under the Act, the action of an employer is considered to constitute discrimination if the employer, when deciding on the
+Under the Act, the action of an employer is considered to constitute discrimination if the employer, when deciding on the duration or continuation of an employment relationship, acts in a way that results in the employee ending up in a less favourable position on the basis of pregnancy, childbirth or family leave.

-The awareness of employers concerning the statutory prohibition of discrimination would be increased by a new provision under which concluding or not concluding a fixed-term employment contract on discriminatory grounds would not be allowed.
+The awareness of employers concerning the statutory prohibition of discrimination would be increased by a new provision under which concluding or not concluding a fixed-term employment contract on discriminatory grounds will not be allowed.

 That is the period of notice given to an employee before a lay-off.
 The purpose of the notice period is to give employees the opportunity to prepare for interruptions in work and pay.